one-click-desktop/configuration/README.md

 # Requirements for playbooks

-All playbooks was written for Arch Linux based machines.
+All playbooks were written for Arch Linux based machines.
-Machine to configuration must have internet connection and ssh connection for user with superuser privileges.
+Configured machines must have internet connection and SSH access for user with superuser privileges.

 For other systems feel free to correct playbooks for your system with instructions written below.